Joseph Williams (musician): Work as a film composer

 Joseph Williams has also been busy as a composer of film and drama scores, most notably for episodes of the science fiction series Roswell, and The Lyon's Den starring Rob Lowe.

 He was the writer of the original English lyrics for the songs "Lapti Nek" and "Ewok Celebration" from the original 1983 release of Return of the Jedi, which was scored and conducted by his father, John Williams.
 Both songs were replaced with new compositions in the 1997 Special Edition.
-He collaborated again with his father on the releases of 1999's The Phantom Menace and the 2002's Attack of the Clones.
+He collaborated again with his father on the releases of The Phantom Menace (1999) and Attack of the Clones (2002).
 In the former he helped compose Augie's Great Municipal Band which appears during the ending of the film and in the latter 2M4, an untitled composition that appears during the Dex's Diner sequence.

 In 2003, he was nominated for an Emmy Award for "Outstanding Main Title Theme Music" for the TV series Miracles.
 The music to the CBS miniseries Category 7: The End of the World and the TV film Momentum were composed by him.